Attention-based Estimation and Prediction of Human Intent to augment Haptic Glove aided Control of Robotic Hand: Methodology

-Consider an RH with $k_3$ actuated joints and $p$ serial chains within the tree (Fig. \ref{graspmap}).
-Each of the serial chain holds needs to interact with the object and perform manipulation such that the goal (target) object pose is reached.
-The manipulation considered in this paper is a rotation of the object.
-Additionally, the $k_3$ actuated joints are torque/ current-controlled (like the Allegro RH).
-Let $\mathbf{r_i}$ be the vector connecting a suitable point on the object to the $i^{th}$ ($1 \leq i \leq p)$ contact point on the surface of the object.
-It is known that the equations governing forces that can be applied by the fingertips of the RH form an under-specified set of equations, with null space solutions. \cite{kumar1988force}.
+Consider an RH with $a_r$ actuated joints and $p$ serial chains within the tree (Fig. \ref{impedance}).
+Each of the serial chain needs to interact with the object and perform manipulation such that the goal (target) object pose is reached.
+The manipulation considered in this letter is a rotation of the object.
+Additionally, the $a_r$ actuated joints are torque/ current-controlled.
+Let $\mathbf{r}_i$ be the vector connecting a suitable point on the object to the $i^{th}$ ($1 \leq i \leq p)$ contact point on the surface of the object.
+It is known that the equations governing forces that can be applied by the fingertips of the RH form an under-specified set of equations, with null space solutions\cite{kumar1988force}.

-where $\mathbf{\tilde{r}_i}$ refers to the cross product matrix corresponding to the vector $\mathbf{r_i }$, and $\mathbf{1}_{3\times3}$ represents the $3\times3$ identity matrix.
-The vector $\mathbf{f_i}$ refers to the force applied by the fingertips on the surface of the object by the $i^{th}$ fingertip.
-The vector $\mathcal{W} \in \mathbb{R}^6$ refers to the net forces and moments applied to the object by the fingertips \cite{davidson2004robots}.
-The net object dynamics is represented as: